dmhenaopa/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 ## :pencil2: Shell permissions
-This folder contains some useful scripts with basis Shell commands to understand the multi-usesr capability of Unix-like sys Some of the commands used in this scripts:
+This folder contains some useful scripts with basis Shell commands to understand the multi-users capability of Unix-like systems and how can we protect an user files from each other user.
+Some of the commands used in this scripts:

 | Scripts for |Commands used|
 |--|--|